Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 When Should You Consider A Creatine Supplement For Muscle Gain

-There are a number of factors at your disposal to influence and encourage muscle growth before considering creatine supplementation.
+Several factors are at your disposal to influence and encourage muscle growth before considering creatine supplementation.

-However, it is possible you’ll reach a point where you’re looking to explore creatine as a supplement to assist with your goals, perhaps:
+However, you may reach a point where you’re looking to explore creatine as a supplement to assist with your goals, perhaps:

 One of the best creatine supplements on the market is by Transparent Labs, their Creatine HMB supplement has no artificial colors, sweeteners, or preservatives, ensuring you have a pure quality creatine monohydrate helping you to build lean muscle.

-What sets this product apart from others is the multiple flavor options available, everything from unflavoured allow you to mix it as you like through to fresh or fruity flavors you can add to jazz up your water during workouts.
+What sets this product apart is the multiple flavor options available, everything from unflavored, allowing you to mix it as you like, to fresh or fruity flavors you can add to jazz up your water during workouts.

 Read More Creatine Resources